C-Viale/react-spa-template/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to start a React project.
+This template provides a minimal setup to start a Single Page Application project using React.

+### Stack

 - TypeScript
 - React 19